iotaledger/firefly/.github/pull_request_template.md

 Please list any related issues (e.g. bug, task).

 ## Type of Change
-Please select any type below that is applicable to your changes.
+Please select any type below that is applicable to your changes, and delete those that are not.
 - [ ] __Breaking__ - any change that would cause existing functionality to not work as expected
 - [ ] __Chore__ - refactoring, build scripts or anything else that isn't user-facing
 - [ ] __Docs__ - changes to the documentation